Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS09.md

 ---

 ### References
-1. Continuous Integration, Delivery and Deployment: A Systematic Review on Approaches, Tools, Challenges and Practices.
+[1] MOJTABA SHAHIN, L. Z., MUHAMMAD ALI BABAR.
+(2017).
+Continuous Integration, Delivery and Deployment: A Systematic Review on Approaches, Tools, Challenges and Practices.
+IEEE Access.
-2. Scalable Python Tools for Managing OTA Updates in Automotive Systems.
+[2] Ayush Ankit, M. J., K Nimala.
+(2024).
+Creation of continuous integration continuous deployment pipeline using cloud.
+2024 5th International Conference on Intelligent Communication Technologies and Virtual Mobile Networks (ICICV).
-3. Creation of Continuous Integration Continuous Deployment pipeline using cloud.
+[3] Karthikeyan Palanichamy.
+(2023).
+Scalable Python Tools for Managing OTA Updates in Automotive Systems.
+International Journal of Scientific Research and Management (IJSRM).
-4. Investigation And Implementation of Jenkins Pipelines into Raspberry Pi For Automated Control Units.
+[4] Volodymyr Havran, Maria Orynchak.
+(2022).
+Investigation And Implementation of Jenkins Pipelines into Raspberry Pi For Automated Control Units.
+Education and science of today: intersectoral issues and development of sciences.